Vishal-0802/WhatsApp-Direct-Message/README.md

 ## Features
 * No need to save the phone number in order to send WhatsApp message.
 * Send messages to yourself.
+* You have the option to save the number, if your mind swings.
+* You have the option to change the theme of the app.

 ## Download the app